 Sooke PocketNews is a hyper-local online newspaper that covers all things Sooke, all the time.
 SPN is a “community-authored news” service, so the more we receive from you, the more we can publish.
 Submit an Article here!

-Early bird pricing ends June 20!
-Beyond Addiction Nine Day Immersion course in beautiful Sooke BC on Vancouver Island July 20th – July 28th, 2019 Join Sat Charan Simran Kaur, Fateh Bir Kaur, and Siri Amir Kaur for this amazing … Continue reading →
+Beyond Addiction Nine Day Immersion course in beautiful Sooke BC on Vancouver Island July 20th – July 28th, 2019 Join Sat Charan Simran Kaur, Fateh Bir Kaur, and Siri Amir Kaur for this amazing immersion experience held in the sacred … Continue reading →

 Sooke PocketNews is your only Sooke daily online community resource.
 Real news, no paper.

 For local readers: SPN provides up-to-the-minute information on local traffic issues, weather, and dining options.
 We even offer a daily/weekly/monthly horrorscope (err… horoscope).
 We will be adding new features, and responding continually to community wants and needs.
 To add your opinion(s), contact us and tell us what you are thinking!
 To support us, tell local businesses that you get your community news from PocketNews.